Skip to main content

 Vaccination

-The Panel recommends following the current COVID-19 vaccination guidance from the CDC for people who are moderately or severely immunocompromised.
-This guidance only includes the use of the bivalent vaccines (which target the original SARS-CoV-2 virus strain plus the Omicron subvariants BA.4 and BA.5) and allows for additional doses in high-risk groups, including people aged >65 years and people with immunocompromising conditions.16,17 There is a lack of data on the optimal timing for repeat vaccination in people who are immunocompromised, and the CDC recommends an interval of at least 2 months after the last dose.
-Other considerations may include the patient's current or expected level of immunosuppression, their age, comorbidities, and the time since their last vaccine dose.
-Clinicians should also take into account the prevalence of SARS-CoV-2 infection in the community and whether the patient intends to travel.
+The Panel recommends following the CDC’s COVID-19 vaccination guidance for people who are moderately or severely immunocompromised.
+This guidance includes information on the use of the updated 2023–2024 mRNA vaccines, which target the SARS-CoV-2 Omicron variant lineage XBB.1.5.
+Current CDC guidance allows for the use of additional vaccine doses in people who are moderately or severely immunocompromised.16 Data on the optimal timing for repeat vaccination in people who are immunocompromised are lacking; the CDC recommends an interval of at least 2 months after the last dose.
+Other considerations include the patient’s current or expected level of immunosuppression, their age, comorbidities, and the time since their last vaccine dose.
+Clinicians should also account for the prevalence of SARS-CoV-2 infection in the community and whether the patient intends to travel.

 Vaccination of Close Contacts